 As the months went by, she captivated many hearts.
 From the teenagers we fostered, to social workers, to the clerk at the store.
 She made it impossible not to like her.
 This little ball of energy continued to tear down the walls of my heart and bring me daily joy.
 Then, as we were planning her first birthday, photoshoot, tutus, unicorns, and all, I got a phone call from the social worker that shook up our world.

-When you foster, the ground beneath is uneven, but the hopes and prospects of adoption had me believing maybe things in this journey were starting to stabilizing.
+When you foster, the ground beneath is uneven, but the hopes and prospects of adoption had me believing maybe things in this journey were starting to stabilize.
 That is, when the social worker relayed the news that Brianna’s birth mom was back in the picture.
 I felt a lump in my throat starting to rise as the social worker explained that visits would start right away and we would be working once again towards reunification.

 Reunification is a word I know well, a word I celebrate, a word that brought both joy and sorrow when spoken from my lips.
 I had seen many children reunited with their parents.
 Some situations were more ideal than others, but with this little girl, this was supposed to be different.